Bachelor of Graphic Design

 Portrait of Fabio Hutagalung, Bachelor of Design (Communication Design) at RMIT - Fabio Hutagalung, Bachelor of Design (Communication Design) at RMIT

-Bachelor of Design (Communication Design) students engage in a diverse array of projects that demonstrate their grasp of contemporary design principles and their ability to craft compelling visual narratives and effective communication strategies.
+Bachelor of Graphic Design students engage in a diverse array of projects that demonstrate their grasp of contemporary design principles and their ability to craft compelling visual narratives and effective communication strategies.

 Details